-Below, we take a look at some of the many different flexible working patterns that can be used, and touch on some of the scenarios they might be best suited for.
+Below, we take a look at some of the many different types of flexible working that can be used, and touch on some of the scenarios they might be best suited for.

 The easy one.
-Under this pattern, team members are simply contracted to work less than the standard five-day working week.
+Under a part-time working pattern, team members are simply contracted to work fewer days than the standard five-day working week.